 During the COVID-19 pandemic, the City of Bellevue is doing what it can to help residents protect themselves and businesses survive.
-City actions, along with key messages from public health officials, are posted here.
+Facility closures, key messages from public health officials and government orders are posted here.
 Our COVID-19 Updates page offers a running tally of the city's response to date.
 See also:

 Proclamation of Emergency

-On March 3, 2020, Mayor Lynne Robinson signed a proclamation of emergency that allows the city to act quickly should the outbreak spread to residents here.
+On March 3, 2020, Mayor Lynne Robinson signed a proclamation of emergency that allowed the city to act quickly as the outbreak spread to residents in Bellevue.

 Message from the Mayor

-All facilities are closed until further notice, unless otherwise noted.
+All of the following facilities are closed to the public until further notice.

 City Hall: Services available via phone and online.
 Contact Us or call Service First (425-452-6800).

 Mini City Hall: Phone numbers and online services

 Development Services and permit center: Online permitting and phone numbers